Kinesiology and Sport Sciences, Master of Arts in Education

 - Pass - no further examination is required

 - Conditional Pass with an oral examination required - Following the oral exam the student can then be granted a Pass or No Pass with remediation required.
-Students earning a No Pass must then take another written comprehensive examination within a time period specified by the examination committee.
+Students earning a No Pass must then take a written comprehensive examination within a time period specified by the examination committee.

-- No Pass - the committee will then recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be reexamined after a specified interval.
+- No Pass - the committee will then recommend to the Dean of Graduate Studies and Academic Innovation that the candidate be reexamined after a specified interval.
 Means for improvement shall be recommended to the candidate by the committee.

-After a student takes a second comprehensive examination, the student will be given the same scoring as above, except in any situation in which the student receives a score of No Pass the committee will then recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be refused graduation.
+After a student takes a second comprehensive examination, the student will be given the same scoring as above, except in any situation in which the student receives a score of No Pass the committee will then recommend to the Dean of Graduate Studies and Academic Innovation that the candidate be refused graduation.

-Comprehensive Examination Committee
+Comprehensive Project Committee

-The comprehensive exam committee will consist of two graduate faculty members of the student's choosing within their field of study, with the Graduate Program Chair (or another graduate faculty member if the Graduate Program Chair is on the exam committee) serving as a third member if arbitration of grading is needed.
+The comprehensive project committee will consist of two graduate faculty members of the student's choosing within their field of study, with the Graduate Program Chair (or another graduate faculty member if the Graduate Program Chair is on the exam committee) serving as a third member if arbitration of grading is needed.

 This program is offered on campus and/or online.
 A total of 30 credit hours is required to complete this graduate program.